elaheoveisi/rescue-grid/README.md

 **Built with ❤️ for the RL research community**

-*Remember: In SAR-MiniGrid, heroes aren't born — they're trained!*
+*Remember: In Rescue-Grid, heroes aren't born — they're trained!*

 </div>